ClusterCockpit/ClusterCockpit-specs/interfaces/lineprotocol/README.md

 stack above will recognize `stype` (= "sub type") and `stype-id`.
 So `filesystem=/homes` should be better specified as `stype=filesystem,stype-id=/homes`.

-### Mandatory fields per measurement

-* Metric: The field key is always `value`
-* Event: The field key is always `event`
-* Log message: The field key is always `log`
-* Control message: The field key is always `log`

-No other field keys are evaluated by the ClusterCockpit ecosystem.

 ### Message types